animatlabs/animatlabs.github.io/_drafts/2026-05-04-kafka-signalr-realtime.md

 }
 ```

-The `Task.Yield()` at the top is important.
-Without it, `ExecuteAsync` blocks the host startup because `Consume()` is synchronous.
-The yield lets the rest of the pipeline (Kestrel, SignalR hub registration) start first.
+`Task.Yield()` at the top matters. `Consume()` is synchronous, so without the yield it blocks host startup and Kestrel never starts.

-The outer `while` loop with `catch (ConsumeException)` handles the case where Kafka or the topic is not ready yet.
-Without it, the hosted service crashes the app on the first failed consume.
-The 5-second retry gives infrastructure time to settle.
+The outer try/catch retries on `ConsumeException`.
+If Kafka or the topic is not ready, the service waits 5 seconds and tries again instead of crashing the whole app.

-`AutoOffsetReset = Latest` means the consumer only picks up new messages.
-If you want historical replay, change it to `Earliest`, but keep in mind that replayed events will flood connected browsers.
+`AutoOffsetReset = Latest` skips old messages.
+Change to `Earliest` if you want replay, but expect a flood in the browser.

 ## SignalR Hub

-The hub itself is minimal.
-Clients join a group matching the Kafka topic name.
-When the `BackgroundService` calls `SendAsync` on that group, every connected client gets the message.
+Bare minimum.
+Clients join a group matching the Kafka topic. `BackgroundService` calls `SendAsync` on that group, every connected client gets the event.

 ```csharp
 using Microsoft.AspNetCore.SignalR;